rust-lang/blog.rust-lang.org/content/Rust-1.87.0.md

 ### `i586-pc-windows-msvc` target removal

-The tier-2 target `i586-pc-windows-msvc` has been removed.
-Its difference to the much more popular `i686-pc-windows-msvc` is that it does not require SSE2 instruction support, but Windows 10, the minimum required OS version of all `windows` targets (except the `win7` targets), requires SSE2 instructions itself.
+The Tier 2 target `i586-pc-windows-msvc` has been removed. `i586-pc-windows-msvc`'s difference to the much more popular Tier 1 target `i686-pc-windows-msvc` is that `i586-pc-windows-msvc` does not require SSE2 instruction support.
+But Windows 10, the minimum required OS version of all `windows` targets (except the `win7` targets), requires SSE2 instructions itself.

 All users currently targeting `i586-pc-windows-msvc` should migrate to `i686-pc-windows-msvc`.